pomfy113/Anime-Ratings/readme.md

+## Readme is a tad outdated!
+Updating is in progress; please wait warmly!

 # Our Anime List
 This project was made to consolidate all the information from several anime information sites at once.